 5. Do not trust in a friend, nor trust a leader!
 Guard the openings of your mouth from the woman lying in your bosom!

 Lord; I will wait for the God of my salvation.
 My God will hear me.

 8. Do not rejoice against me, O my enemy.
 Though I fall, I will arise.
-When I sit in darkness, Jehovah will be a light for me.
+When I sit in darkness, the

 12. That day, he shall come to you from Assyria to the cities of Egypt, and from Egypt to the river, even from sea to sea and mountain to mountain.